yoctoproject/poky/documentation/migration-guides/migration-4.3.rst

 ~~~~~~~~~~~~~~~~~

 -  Code on 32 bit platforms is now compiled with largefile support and 64
    bit ``time_t``, to avoid the Y2038 time overflow issue.
-This could break
+This breaks the ABI
-   existing programs in untested layers.
+   and could break existing programs in untested layers.

 .. _migration-4.3-supported-distributions: